zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 - Named variables
 - ExpandoObject

-In the following example, we will see all the different ways to pass variable names.
+In the following example, we will see all the different ways to pass variable names that will be used in our expression to compile.

 ```csharp
 var list = new List<int>() { 1, 2, 3, 4 };